 Many people who move to Florida do not cancel their registration in their previous state.
 Currently, not all states share voter registration data.
 Election integrity starts with eligible registered voters.
-Supervisors of Elections in Florida have been fighting for years, myself included, for legislation to allow Florida to join the Electronic Registration Information Center (ERIC) program and check for dual state registrations.
-The law was finally passed and our first dual state registration matching process began in June 2021.
+Supervisors of Elections in Florida fought for years, myself included, for legislation to allow Florida to join the Electronic Registration Information Center (ERIC) program and check for dual state registrations.
+The law was finally passed, and our first dual state registration matching process began in June 2021.
 The ERIC program also identifies potentially ineligible citizens while also finding those who have recently moved here but have not yet registered to vote.
-I'm serving on the ERIC Implementation Committee to help ensure we receive accurate cross-state voter registration information compatible with our local county systems, so we can actually use it to improve Florida's voter registration rolls.
+ERIC helps ensure we receive accurate cross-state voter registration information compatible with our local county systems, so we can actually use it to improve Florida’s voter registration rolls.

 We thoroughly test each component of the voting system before each election.
 Every oval position in every race is tested to ensure the voting equipment is reading ballots accurately.
 The equipment is further tested to ensure the ballots are read in every orientation and that an over-voted ballot is rejected by the tabulator to give the voter the opportunity to review their choices.
 Thousands of test ballots from each vote type, source (mail, ballot on-demand, early voting, Election Day) and ballot style are counted on each piece equipment as part of our rigorous testing procedures to ensure the tabulators are functioning correctly.
 Our testing procedures in Flagler County are above and beyond the state requirements and our equipment and procedures testing period may last for several months.